-Guarantor loans help those with poor credit scores to borrow money, by allowing a friend or family member to guarantee the loan repayments.
+Guarantor loans help those with poor credit scores to borrow money, by allowing a friend or family member to guarantee the repayments.

 Uswitch Limited is a credit broker, not a lender, for consumer credit.